 How to Make a Chia Egg

-Once your chia seeds are ground, you simply combine a 1/2 tablespoon of them with 3 tablespoons of water in a small bowl to make a chia seed egg.
+Once your chia seeds are ground, you simply combine a ½ tablespoon of chia seeds with 3 tablespoons of water in a small bowl to make a chia seed egg.
 The chia seeds and water will gel to make an egg-like mixture.
 This will be enough to replace a single chia seed egg in a baked recipe.
 However, if you know that you will need more chia eggs as an egg substitute, you can easily double or triple the amounts.

 After you mix the seeds and water together, they will only require a few seconds or so to gel.
 The mixture will actually have a consistency reminiscent of loose egg whites, perfect for adding to your favourite baked recipes like cakes or cookies.
 You can even add them to pancakes as an egg substitute if you like.